DuPage Business Resources Related to COVID-19

 - Illinois Emergency Child Care for Essential Workers Information: Click here

-- State Treasurer’s announcement to make low-interest bridge loans available for businesses as soon as this week (3/23/20), click here.
+- State Treasurer’s announcement to make low-interest bridge loans available for businesses, click here.
 For future updates, click here.

 - Hospitality Emergency Grant Program: Click here

-- Illinois Small Business Emergency Loan Fund: DCEO and the Illinois Department of Financial and Professional Regulation (IDFPR) are establishing the Illinois Small Business Emergency Loan Fund to offer small businesses located outside the City of Chicago with fewer than 50 workers and less than $3 million in revenue in 2019, low-interest loans of up to $50,000.
+DCEO and the Illinois Department of Financial and Professional Regulation (IDFPR) are establishing the Illinois Small Business Emergency Loan Fund to offer small businesses located outside the City of Chicago with fewer than 50 workers and less than $3 million in revenue in 2019, low-interest loans of up to $50,000.
 Click here for details.
+NOTE: DCEO and its lending partners are continuing to review the large number of submitted loan applications.
+To allow more time to process received applications quickly, they are temporarily suspending the acceptance of applications.

 For small business guidance and loan resources, click here.